BottomTime/bottomtime-total/README.md

 yarn
 ```

-**Note:** This operation may take several minutes on the first time it's run.
-This is because it will also perform a number of preparation steps like downloading/installing the Playwright runtime, generating the API docs, and installing Git hooks.
+**Note:** This operation may take several minutes on the first run.
+This is because it will also perform a number of preparation steps like downloading/installing the Playwright runtime, generating the API docs, initializing the database, and
+installing Git hooks.

 ### Formatting all files